ucldc/ucldc-docs/docs/dams/exports.md

 Object are deselected as soon as you navigate to a different project folder, or into an object.

 Once you've selected the objects, select the "Export Options" function from the toolbar.
-You then have the option to select an export format.
-The "XML Export" comprises the metadata in the source Nuxeo XML format.
-The "ZIP Tree XML Export" and "ZIP Binary Export" include the metadata in Nuxeo XML format, along with associated content files.
+You then have the option to select an export format:

+* The "XML Export" comprises the metadata in the source Nuxeo XML format.
+* The "ZIP Tree XML Export" and "ZIP Binary Export" include the metadata in Nuxeo XML format, along with associated content files.

 ## Exporting metadata in Excel format